FBergeron/tomotko-fremantle/README.txt

 Prerequisites
 -------------
-To build the application, you will need the open-source version of QT4.6 (or better).
-You can download it from TrollTech or Nokia's website or if you're using Linux or MacOS, you probably can get it using the package manager of your operating system.
+Before compiling and building the application, it's required to install scratchbox, the Maemo SDK, and Xephyr X11-Server.
 You will also need a C++ compiler and some other miscellaneous development tools.
 The development on Maemo is going too fast to keep this section updated.
 Google is your friend.

-I'm using Ubuntu 8.10 running inside VirtualBox.

-Before compiling and building the application, it's required to install scratchbox, the Maemo SDK, and Xephyr X11-Server.
 This is out of scope of this document.
 For more details, read installation documentation on Maemo's website.

+I have used Ubuntu 8.10 and Debian 5.0 running inside VirtualBox to port the application on Maemo.

+Here are some useful commands (these may vary slightly in function of your linux distro) :

 To start scratchbox :